SANDAG/QA/2022/Estimates_QC_Automation/docs/perform_checks.md

 **Attributes:**

- - <b>`_geography_aggregation`</b> (dict of list):  A dictionary with key equals to a geography level,   and the value equals to a list containing geographies to aggregate to.
-For example, for  the key value of "mgra", the value would contain ["jurisdiction", "region"] because   "mgra" aggregates up to both of those geography levels.
+ - <b>`geography_aggregation`</b> (dict of list):  A dictionary with key equals to a geography level,   and the value equals to a list containing geographies to aggregate to.
+For example, for  the key value of "mgra", the value would contain ["jurisdiction", "region"] because
+ - <b>`"mgra" aggregates up to both of those geography levels.
+NOTE`</b>:  "luz" or Land Use Zone cannot be added here because "luz" does not exist in  [demographic_warehouse].[dim].[mgra_denormalize].
+If you want to add "luz", the  crosswalk has to be pulled from [GeoDepot].[gis].[MGRA##] in sql2014b8 (not  DDAMWSQL16), where ## has the correct MGRA series number.
  - <b>`_est_table_by_type`</b> (dict of list):  A dictionary with key equals to measure type and the  value equals to a list of the Estimates tables which have that measure type.
 For   example, for the key "population", the value would include "age" because the age table  breaks down age categories by population.